Sodium-ion battery: Faradion Limited

-Faradion Limited, is a subsidiary of India's Reliance Industries.
+Faradion Limited is a subsidiary of India's Reliance Industries.
 Its cell design uses oxide cathodes with hard carbon anode and a liquid electrolyte.
-Their pouch cells have energy densities comparable to commercial Li-ion batteries (160 Wh/kg at cell-level) with good rate performance till 3C and cycle lives of 300 (100% depth of discharge) to over 1,000 cycles (80% depth of discharge).
+Their pouch cells have energy densities comparable to commercial Li-ion batteries (160 Wh/kg at cell-level), with good rate performance up to 3C, and cycle lives of 300 (100% depth of discharge) to over 1,000 cycles (80% depth of discharge).
 Its battery packs have demonstrated use for e-bike and e-scooter applications.
 They demonstrated transporting sodium-ion cells in the shorted state (at 0 V), eliminating risks from commercial transport of such cells.
 It is partnering with AMTE Power plc (formerly known as AGM Batteries Limited).

+In November 2019, Faradion co-authored a report with Bridge India titled 'The Future of Clean Transportation: Sodium-ion Batteries' looking at the growing role India can play in manufacturing sodium-ion batteries.